atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-grammar.md

 #### The Parser

 Tree-sitter generates parsers based on [context-free grammars](https://en.wikipedia.org/wiki/Context-free_grammar) that are typically written in JavaScript.
-The parsers are C libraries that can be used in other applications as well as Atom.
+The generated parsers are C libraries that can be used in other applications as well as Atom.

 They can also be developed and tested at the command line, separately from Atom.
 Tree-sitter has [its own documentation page](http://tree-sitter.github.io/tree-sitter/creating-parsers) on how to create these parsers.
 The [Tree-sitter GitHub organization](https://github.com/tree-sitter) also contains a lot of example parsers that you can learn from, each in its own repository.

 Once you have created a parser, you need to publish it to [the NPM registry](https://npmjs.com) to use it in Atom.
 To do this, make sure you have a `name` and `version` in your parser's `package.json`: